1. Home/

 • Selection of suitable pilot areas with high readiness for change

-• Collection of feedback and adjustment before broad rollout
+• Collection of feedback and adjustments before broad rollout

 • Parallel operation with legacy processes during the transition phase